Thangarajtk/Thangarajtk.github.io/README.md

 ### **LEAD ENGINEER**
 ### HCL TECHNOLOGIES

-•	Developed automation framework and scripts using Appium with Java for mobile application testing in Android & IOS and Selenium Webdriver with Cucumber-Java (BDD) for web application testing.
+•	Developed automation framework and scripts using Appium with Java for mobile application testing in Android & IOS devices and Selenium Webdriver with Cucumber-Java (BDD) for web application testing.

-•	Developed automation test scripts using Selenium Webdriver with TestNG framework and Java.

-•	Automated web services/API using REST Client plugin and Rest Assured.
+•	Automated web services using REST Client plugin and Rest Assured.

 •	Execution of Selenium test scripts across different browsers and Appium test scripts in Android & IOS devices.